ahotal01/RunestoneServer/README.md

 There are a couple of prerequisites you need to satisfy before you can build and use this eBook.
 The easiest/recommended way is to use [pip](http://www.pip-installer.org/en/latest/).

+If you're using a Mac, we highly recommend installing [Homebrew](http://brew.sh) and using it to install python (which also installs pip), rather than using the built-in installation.

 You should set up a virtualenv for the app.
 To do that, [install virtualenv and virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/) per the linked instructions.

 ### Install web2py

-The easiest way to do so is to download the **Source Code** distribution from http://www.web2py.com/init/default/download.
-[Here](http://www.web2py.com/examples/static/web2py_src.zip) is a direct link to the zip archive.
-After you download it, extract the zip file to some folder on your hard drive. (web2py requires no real "installation").
+The easiest way to do so is to download the source code distribution from the [web2py site](http://www.web2py.com/init/default/download).
+After you download it, extract the zip file to a folder on your hard drive (web2py requires no real "installation").
 Avoid the web2py.app installation on OS X as it messes with the Python path.

-Clone this repository **into the web2py/applications directory**.
-When you make the clone you should clone it into runestone rather than the default RunestoneComponents: `git clone <repo_url> runestone`
+Clone this repository -- that is, the RunestoneSever -- into `web2py/applications`.
+Clone it into runestone rather than the default RunestoneServer: `git clone <repo_url> runestone`

 All the web2py stuff is configured assuming that the application will be called runestone.

-Clone the [thinkcspy](https://github.com/chrisbay/thinkcspy.git) book **into the web2py/applications/runestone/books** directory (this is a clone of the original, for modifying for LaunchCode usage).
+Clone the [thinkcspy](https://github.com/LaunchCodeEducation/thinkcspy) book into `web2py/applications/runestone/books` (this is a clone of the original, modified for LaunchCode classes).
 Other books are available from [Runestone Interactive](https://github.com/RunestoneInteractive).

 ### Install app dependencies

 You can install all dependencies by running the following command in main runestone directory.
-Make sure you have activated your virtualenv.
+Make sure you have activated your virtualenv: `pip install -r requirements.txt`

-  pip install -r requirements.txt

 ### Set up your local database